 The Washington University School of Medicine will require extensive research projects during a student’s residency, so having prior experience has proven beneficial.

-The interview portion of the admissions process will be the final step before admittance.
+The interview portion of the admissions process will be the final step before admission.
 This experience allows the committee to learn more about who you are and whether you are the right fit for the Washington University School of Medicine.

 There are three interviews in total.
 Two live virtual interviews are conducted, followed by an asynchronous virtual interview.